 AGademics: How Sanderson Farms Summer Interns Learn about Agriculture both Inside and Outside the Classroom

-Sanderson Farms’ summer internship program is a paid, 10-week internship program that allows students to gain real-world experience, develop professionally, learn about the poultry industry and earn opportunities for full-time employment with the company.
+Sanderson Farms’ summer internship program is a paid, 10-week internship program that allows students to gain real-world experience, develop professionally, learn about the poultry industry and earn opportunities for full-time employment with the company following graduation.
 As an intern, students have the opportunity to work in four key areas of the company’s business, which are live production, processing, prepared foods and corporate administration.

 “My favorite part of the internship so far would definitely be the endless opportunities to learn,” said Miller.
 “Learning fundamentals in the classroom is one thing, but learning to apply them in a corporate enterprise work environment is another.
 Every day that I am here I am flooded with knowledge, and I am just trying to absorb as much of it as I can.”

 Following the completion of his undergraduate degree, Miller plans to attend graduate school and pursue a Master of Science in Computer Engineering degree.
 After that, he plans to work his way up in the field of applied computer engineering with a company and role that allows him to make a difference in the world.

 “My education thus far has been very focused on computer hardware design,” said Miller.
 “This internship has really opened my mind to the possibility of pursuing a career on the computer networking side of things.
 I would be very happy to accept a job working at Sanderson Farms if the opportunity presents itself.
 The people here are wonderful and it really seems like all of the employees are valued and taken care of.”

 Prior to beginning his internship, Miller had very little knowledge of the poultry industry, therefore he had a lot to learn in a short period of time.
 From networking fundamentals and security to server and hardware administration, Miller’s course of study in the 10-week internship program has certainly been an accelerated learning environment.